HughMcGrade/eusay/README.md

 To do:
 ------
-* Actually write some code
-* Make templates
 * Set up EASE authentication ([1][ease1]) ([2][ease2])
+* Add comments to proposals
+* Add voting on comments
 * Set up Google Analytics

 Questions
 ------------
-* Will EASE give us a name or only a matrix number?
+* Will EASE give us a name or only a matric number?
 If no name, how should we identify users on the site?
 * Should anonymous proposals be accepted?